-Understanding the importance of being informed of the latest trends and developments in a medical world, even a single article can contain lifesaving and crucial information what may be needed anytime.
+Understanding the importance of being informed of the latest trends and developments in a medical world, even a single recent health article can contain lifesaving and crucial information what may be needed anytime.
 Ultrasound has become a fundamental part of medical practice.
 Ultrasound is used to diagnose different diseases, so medical practitioners use different types of ultrasound scans, i.e. external, internal, and endoscopic, depending on the part of the body that is examined.

 A number of researches and advances have been made in the sphere of ultrasound-based diagnostics and therapy, starting from cancer study to Parkinson's disease research.
 Past month was full of important events and news, that you might be missed in a daily overloaded news feed.
 So we have carefully selected some of the news, that will definitely interest you.

 Focused Ultrasound Used to Improve Effects of Cancer Drugs |Technology.Org

 Researchers have made a breakthrough in more precisely targeting drugs to cancers.
 Using ultrasound and lipid drug carriers (liposomes), a multi-disciplinary team of biomedical engineers, oncologists, radiologists and anaesthetists at the University of Oxford have developed a new way to improve the targeting of cancer drugs to tumours.